garora-ap25/odin-recipes/README.md

 # odin-recipes
-setting up this directory for TOP, Git Basics Lesson
+Setting up this directory for TOP's Recipes Project